Department website: http://dentistry.hsc.wvu.edu/

-- Must be eligible for a West Virginia dental license or dental resident/intern permit prior to the first day of program orientation.
+- Must be eligible for and obtain a West Virginia dental license or dental resident/intern permit prior to the first day of program orientation.

 - Fulfill University requirements for graduate study.

-- Complete 34 months (three academic years and two summer sessions) of consecutive full-time advanced study and clinical training at the School of Dentistry.
+- Complete 34 months (three academic years) of consecutive full-time advanced study and clinical training at the School of Dentistry.

 - Complete an approved master’s thesis based on original research completed during the course of study in an area related to Orthodontics.

 - Must pass the Mock ABO clinical examination which includes a written and an oral examination.

 - Must pass the written component of the ABO examination.